REMOTE CONSOLE

 }

-Once the command is executed it will prompt the user for its name, waiting until it is ready.
-After typing the name and pressing enter, then it will display the name with a hello.
+Once the command is executed, it will prompt the user for its name, waiting until it is ready.
+After typing the name and pressing Enter,, it will display the name with a hello.

-By default, when the interactive terminal is enabled it will show a prompt with the device identifier.
-In the following capture, it shows the esp32 name which is the identifier for the device.
+By default, when the interactive terminal is enabled, it will show a prompt with the device identifier.
+The `esp32` name acts as the device's identifier:

 void setup(){